stream-protocol/stream-payments-monorepo/packages/plugins/medusa-payment-streampay/README.md

 # Medusa Payment StreamPay Plugin

-The Medusa Payment Stream**Pay™** Plugin is a powerful extension for the Medusa e-commerce platform, enabling businesses to seamlessly integrate StreamPay's Web3 payment capabilities into their Medusa-based online stores.
+The Medusa Payment Stream**Pay™** Plugin is a powerful extension for the Medusa e-commerce platform, enabling businesses to seamlessly integrate Stream**Pay**'s Web3 payment capabilities into their Medusa-based online stores.
 With this plugin, you can offer your customers the option to make payments using popular cryptocurrencies and stablecoins securely.

 ## Table of Contents